-Baking your own bread is very rewarding but sometimes a loaf of bread will flop and we’re not quite sure why…even when using a tried-and-true recipe!
-Here’s a troubleshooting tip sheet to help figure out the problem along with information on how to freeze bread dough.
-You’ll also find a vintage article “The 8 High Spots In Bread Baking” shared at the bottom.
-Lots of helpful tips here!
+Baking your own bread is very rewarding but sometimes a loaf will flop and we’re not quite sure why…even when using a tried-and-true recipe!
+Here’s a troubleshooting tip sheet to help figure out the problem along with information on how to freeze the dough.
+You’ll also find a vintage article shared at the bottom.
+Lots of helpful info here!

 - Reason Why: The oven was too hot or the dough was too cold

 - What To Do: Check the temperature of the oven and place the pans in the oven so they are not touching to assure a good circulation of warm air.
 The dough should rise at room temperature (between 75° and 85° F.).

 - Reason Why: The dough has risen at too high a temperature or there is not enough shortening in the dough.